Continuation of the project Zuiderzeemuseum – Inside Out

 Inside Out mediates between artefacts in depots of design-related museums and the outside reality.
 Objects that usually wait in the darkness of storage facilities are taken out into the contemporary context.
 Like this new stories are told and brought back to the museum forming a new archive.
 For the special day of each individual object an activity and a secure and story-related way to carry the object physically out of the safe environment of the museum to a specific destination is designed, according to the character of each museum.

 In May 2018 we participated with Inside Out in the Forecast Forum at HKW, Berlin and created three small, partly fictional actions for the Bröhanmuseum, Museum der Dinge and Kunstgewerbemuseum in Berlin.
-All actions were speculative and experimental and couldn’t be carried out in the same way for real or other objects of the three collections.
+All actions were speculative and experimental and couldn’t be carried out in the same way as public events or with other objects of the collections.

 Dealing with the collection of the Kunstgewerbemuseum we concentrated on past and future production.
 Therefore the selected object was taken out of the museum and brought to a body 3d scanner.
 The digital version of the object is spread online, consists of all necessary information about the production of the object and will deliver this knowledge to future craftsmen to enable endless future re-production, re-interpretation of ancient skills and sharing of know-how.